 Prerequisites

-- To manually lock Cases to prevent changes, see Enable Manual Case Locking: User Check In and Check Out.
+- To lock Cases to prevent changes, see Enable Manual Case Locking: User Check In and Check Out.

 - For Vault to consider Case Products with a Drug Role of Drug Not Administered as suspect, see Enable Extend Definition of Suspect to Drug Not Administered.